I was excited coming into Attack on Titan chapter 122, but nothing could have prepared me for how amazing it is.

 Another thing to note is that this could finally let us know what is going on with Historia’s pregnancy.

 If you have read any of my prior reviews, then you know I hate this storyline so am hoping for some kind of twist to make it better.

 Maybe her meeting up with Reiner and Porco could provide this?

 After talking about Reiner and Porco, we now move on to their comrade, Pieck.

-We spent five chapters wondering what she was up to when she appeared in Chapter 110 and “Support” gave us our answer.
+We spent five chapters wondering what she was up to after she appeared in Chapter 110, and “Support” gave us our answer.